Enrok/ST46Chess/README.md

-just a test for the chess clu pages
+just a test for ST46's chess club pages